A Plantagenet primer on the last English king to die in battle.

 Warwick leads a second revolt against Edward which forces the King – and Richard – to flee across the channel to Burgundy.
 Henry VI is restored to the throne on 30 October 1470 although real power rests with Warwick and Clarence.

 Edward and Richard return to England to reclaim the throne, with a proclamation of Edward’s sovereignty on 11 April 1471.
-Richard, now 19, takes command of the vanguard of Edward's army, defeating the Lancastrians at the Battle of Barnet on 14 April (where Henry’s son is killed) and the Battle of Tewkesbury on 4 May (where Warwick is killed).
+Richard, now 19, takes command of the vanguard of Edward's army, defeating the Lancastrians at the Battle of Barnet on 14 April (where Warwick is killed) and at the Battle of Tewkesbury on 4 May (where Henry’s son is killed).
 Henry VI is captured and dies in the Tower of London.

 Richard marries Anne Neville, daughter of ‘The King Maker’, and takes up residence in the north of England, effectively ruling that region on behalf of his brother.